 Mobile: 0402 888 221

-Following from the powerful 2019 exhibition River on the Brink: inside the Murray-Darling Basin, the S.H.
-Ervin Gallery has commissioned curator Gavin Wilson to deliver another thought provoking exhibition: Tree of Life: a testament to endurance.
+Following from the powerful 2019 exhibition River on the Brink: inside the Murray-Darling Basin, highlighting the on-going devastation of the Murray-Darling Basin, curator Gavin Wilson brings another thought provoking exhibition to the S.H.
+Ervin Gallery, TREE of LIFE: a testament to endurance.